What’s with the (e)?

 Okay, I read your stupid Membership Page.
 I still want in!

 The main thing that keeps us from accepting new members is that our club is kept very small.
 To be considered when a rare space opens up, you should live in/near LA, have a passion for whiskey, be enthusiastic about tracking down great bottles, and/or have a collection with rarities of your own.
-We do accept novices occasionally.

 And honestly, if you really want in, then please compose a decent email.
-You don't need to be eloquent or lengthy -- just show that you understand what we're about, that you're familiar with the Society, and explain why you want to join us.
+You don't need to be eloquent or lengthy -- just show that you understand what we're about, that you're very familiar with the Society, and explain why you want to join us.
 Mention the word "olfactory" so we know you've dug deep into the website and read this paragraph.

 I want to give my husband/boyfriend a gift membership to your club.
 He's awesome and you'll love him!
 You should let him in!
 Please??